 The Society also has a panel of volunteer Doctors acting in an advisory capacity, and recently we were joined by a massage therapist as advisor, who is very experienced treating Dupuytren’s patients.

 By 2016 we have set up a membership option so people can be kept up to date via a newsletter with the latest news or patient stories.

 The British Dupuytren’s Society was founded in August 2011.
 Our first step was to create our Constitution and Board of Trustees.
-We are now registered with HMRC for tax-exempt status as a charity, but since our yearly income does not meet the minimum requirement we can not yet apply to become a registered charity.
+We are now registered with HMRC for tax-exempt status as a charity, and as from 18-12-2017 we are an officially registered charity, with a charity number granted by the Charity Commission.
+We are number 1176333.